 - A sole proprietor who hems clothes in a home office has limited liability concerns compared to a landscape.
 The landscaper may pay above $15,000 annually due to higher risk.

-Frequently Asked Questions on How Much is General Liability Insurance for Small Business
+Frequently Asked Questions (FAQs): How Much is General Liability Insurance for Small Business

-Last Words on How Much is General Liability insurance for Small Business
+Last Words: How Much is General Liability insurance for Small Business

 Voila!
 We hope now you can answer the question “how much is general liability insurance for small businesses?
 You’ll want to be protected and sufficiently covered under a good general liability insurance policy if (hopefully not) a claim comes your way.